Rubber Molding Guide: Types, Design & Industrial Applications

 rubber products

 SBR is often deployed in high-wear applications due to its excellent abrasion resistance and non-toxicity.
-Common SBR items include car tires, shoe soles, hydraulic break seals, and industrial equipment.
+Common SBR items include car tires, shoe soles, hydraulic brake seals, and industrial equipment.

 Fluorocarbon (FKM)